Neural Network-Based Score Estimation in Diffusion Models: Optimization and Generalization: Preliminaries and Problem Statement

-\paragraph{Backward Process.} By reversing the forward process in time, we obtain a process $\bar{X}_t:= X_{T-t}$ (well defined under mild assumptions~\citep{haussmann1986time}) that transforms white noise into samples from the targeted data distribution, fulfilling the purpose of generative modeling.
-To start, let us first define a backward process associated with (\ref{eq:OU-process}):
+\paragraph{Time-reversed Process.} By reversing the forward process in time, we obtain a process $Y_t:= X_{T-t}$ (well-defined under mild assumptions~\citep{haussmann1986time}) that transforms white noise into samples from the target data distribution, fulfilling the purpose of generative modeling.
+To start, let us first define a time-reversed SDE associated with (\ref{eq:OU-process}):